 “Eat more fibre”.
 You’ve probably heard it before.
-But do you know why fibre is so good for your health?
+But do you know why is fibre important?

 Dietary fibre — found mainly in fruits, vegetables, whole grains and legumes — is probably best known for its ability to prevent or relieve constipation.
 But foods containing fibre can provide other health benefits as well, such as helping to maintain a healthy weight and lowering your risk of diabetes, heart disease and some types of cancer.